ReuschelCGN/Taubsi/README.md

-# Taubsi 2.0.1 -> now with MAD & RDM Support
+# Taubsi 2.01 -> with MAD & RDM Support and now with discord.py 2.01

 This is a raid bot designed specifically to suit the needs of the pogo community.